anhquan99/markdown/Data structure/Hash table.md

 - Key must be hashable
 - Key will be mapped to an index by using [[Hash function]]
 # Time complexity
 - n/k called <span style='color:aqua; font-weight:bold'>load factor</span>.
 When load factor small to 1, and hash function distributed evenly.
 If the buckets are big enough, each bucket only have some elements.
-This will make searching very efficient O(n).
+This will make searching very efficient O(1).
 # Problem
 - When hashing, the index values can be the same.
 This will make collision for the elements, and it affects the efficiency of the hash table
 - There are 2 solutions for this issue: